Joseph Pennell

 Joseph Pennell (July 4, 1857 – April 23, 1926) was an American draftsman, etcher, lithographer, and illustrator for books and magazines.
 A prolific artist, he spent most of his working life in Europe, and developed an interest in landmarks, landscapes, and industrial scenes around the world.
 A student of James Lambdin and Thomas Eakins, he was later influenced by James McNeill Whistler.
-He was married to author Elizabeth Robins, and he also was a writer.
+He was married to author Elizabeth Robins, with whom he often collaborated on articles and books.
+They both wrote about art criticism under their own names.

-In 1914, he published The Jew at Home: Impressions of a Summer and Autumn Spent with Him (1892) followed by photo-documentary works including Lithographs of War (1914), Pictures of the Wonders of Work (1915), and The Adventures of an Illustrator (1925).
-In later life, he and wife Elizabeth both wrote art criticism and co-authored books.
+In 1914, he published The Jew at Home: Impressions of a Summer and Autumn Spent with Him (1892), followed by photo-documentary works including Lithographs of War (1914), Pictures of the Wonders of Work (1915), and The Adventures of an Illustrator (1925).

 Early life and education

 Pennell was born in Philadelphia, Pennsylvania, on July 4, 1857.
-He was raised by his Quaker parents, Larkin Pennell and Rebecca A. Barton.
-At age ten, the family moved to the Germantown section of present-day Philadelphia, where he attended The Friends Select School "for six awful years, the worst of my life", a loner with few friends.
+His parents, Larkin Pennell and Rebecca A. Barton, were both Quakers, members of the Society of Friends, a denomination with significant roots in the city.
+When he was ten, the family moved to the Germantown section of present-day Philadelphia, where he attended the Friends Select School "for six awful years, the worst of my life", a loner with few friends.
 Pennell spent much of the time drawing, a skill not praised in his school.
 He received drawing lessons from James R. Lambdin.